Phil Mitchell: 2005–present

-In June 2024, Phil notices Sharon and Linda Carter (Kellie Bright) acting suspicious during Keanu's funeral.
+June 2024, Phil notices Sharon and Linda Carter (Kellie Bright) acting suspicious during Keanu's funeral.
 He eventually confronts Sharon, who confesses that Linda murdered Keanu and that she and the rest of The Six helped bury the body, before framing Dean Wicks (Matt Di Angelo) for the crime when the body is discovered; Phil uses this information to convince Sharon to give him a bigger role in Albie's life.
 Sharon has sex with Phil to pacify him, and Phil agrees to help The Six further cover up the crime, though Sharon does not resume their relationship.
 In September, Phil attends Dean's trial to support The Six, and acts as emotional support for Linda and Sharon after the trial collapses and Sharon's imprisonment for contempt of court, respectively.

 In November 2024, Phil sells the nightclub in the aftermath of a crush to Teddy's ex-wife Nicola Mitchell (Laura Doddington).
 On the night of the nightclub's re-branding event, Nicola discovers the extent of Phil's depression and attempts to force him to relapse in alcoholism, hoping that it will result in Sharon resuming their relationship (as Sharon is now in a relationship with Teddy).
 Phil ultimately resists the temptation and fails to prevent Linda from relapsing.
 On Christmas Day 2024, Phil walks out on Christmas dinner with his family, and is shocked to see his and Grant's childhood friend Nigel Bates (Paul Bradley), who is now homeless.
 Nigel subsequently moves in with Phil and attempts to help him with his depression amid concerns from the rest of the Mitchells.